Valentin-Kaiser/go-dbase/README.md

 * Support for FPT (memo) files
 * Full support for Windows-1250 encoding to UTF8
 * File readers for scanning files (instead of reading the entire file to memory)
-* Conversion to map, json and struct
+* Conversion from and to map, json and struct
-* Non blocking IO operation with syscall
+* Non blocking IO operation with syscall under windows

-We also aim to support the following features:

-* Writing to dBase database files
+* Writing to dBase and memo files

 The focus is on performance while also trying to keep the code readable and easy to use.